-Context
+1. Context

-Aim.
-To bring together a diverse group of researchers from multiple disciplinary backgrounds to push forward the boundaries of global-scale, coupled social and biogeophysical modeling.
-The workshop was used to develop a strong research plan and timetable for the integration of human systems models with Earth system models.
-This was based on establishing a distributed network of researchers with the cross-and trans-disciplinary skills to implement this ambitious project.
-The workshop began the process of developing a joint modeling effort that represents the effects of human activities on environmental change in better ways than is done currently.
+Aim: To bring together researchers from diverse disciplinary backgrounds to advance global-scale coupled social and biogeophysical modeling.
+The workshop was used to develop a research plan and timetable for integrating human systems models with Earth system models, and to initiate a dialogue between researchers with the cross-and trans-disciplinary skills for implementing a joint modeling effort that will improve understanding of the bi-directional connections between human activities and global environmental change.

-Purpose: To assess the intellectual, informatics, and material resources needed to develop global models of human systems dynamics and couple them with models of Earth system dynamics in order to further understanding of the interactions and feedbacks within the integrated human-environmental system that dominates the globe today.
-Coupled human and Earth system models will help us better understand and anticipate consequences of changes in both social and natural drivers of coupled social/natural systems (e.g., climate, policy changes, etc.).
-The workshop was used to establish an interdisciplinary scientific network with the expertise needed to build integrated Human-Earth System Models (HESMs) to carry this initiative forward.
+Purpose: To assess the intellectual, informatics, and material resources needed to develop global models of human system dynamics that can be coupled to Earth system dynamics models for the purpose of understanding interactions and feedbacks within coupled human-natural systems.
+Coupled social system and Earth system models will help us better understand, anticipate, and prepare for the consequences of change arising from both social and natural drivers, including climate, land cover shifts, and policy modifications.

-Outcomes: A three-year research plan and timetable written into a White Paper to identify the most tractable components for modeling of the coupled Human-Earth system that can be scaled up from the local to the global.
-In addition, the workshop supported further development of a US national center for advanced social informatics and analytics.
+Outcomes: A three-year research plan and timetable for identifying the most tractable components for modeling of the coupled Human-Earth system that can be scaled from the local to the global.
+The workshop supported further development of a US national center for advanced social informatics and analytics, and established a distributed interdisciplinary scientific network with the expertise needed to build integrated Human-Earth System Models (HESMs) for carrying this initiative forward.
+These efforts are outlined in this white paper.